anchpop/wise_mans_haskell/book.md

 You may have noticed we have 3 different files here, `stack.yaml`. `package.yaml`, and `irc.cabal`.
 Here's the good news: you don't have to worry about `irc.cabal`.
 In fact, you can delete it if you want (although it will reappear).
 Let me explain.

 In the beginning, there was just GHC.
 If you wanted to compile a program, you passed a list of all the files and all the settings to GHC, and GHC gave you an executable.
 Of course, this isn't very good from a usability perspective.
 Because of that, Cabal was created.
-Cabal is a program which reads a file like `irc.cabal`, and uses information inside that file to tell GHC to build a program.
+Cabal is a program which reads a file like `irc.cabal` and uses the information inside that file to tell GHC to build a program.
 You can tell it what options you want to provide GHC, what files to build, what your dependencies are, etc. and Cabal would automatically manage it all for you.
 But Cabal had lots of issues, and a poor user interface, so Stack was created.
 This added an additional file, `stack.yaml`, where you could write some extra information and then Stack would handle calling Cabal for you, and downloading packages, running tests, and some other things.
 You rarely need to mess with `stack.yaml`, thankfully.
 But then some people realized that Cabal's file format was actually pretty bad - it's verbose and often requires you write the same thing multiple times.
 That's why the Hpack file format was created - it's just a file named `package.yaml` which gets converted to a `.cabal` file in a fairly straightforward process.
 This means you can edit the much nicer `package.yaml` instead of the messier `irc.cabal`.
 In practice, you'll spend most of your time editing `package.yaml`, occasionally editing `stack.yaml`, and you should never have to edit `irc.cabal`.

 When you want to add a dependency, you put it in the `dependencies` section in your `package.yaml`.
-Stack then looks in a library called "Stackage LTS" for a library by that name, and downloads that one if it finds it.
+Stack then looks in a library called "Stackage LTS" for a library by that name and downloads that one if it finds it.
 There are multiple versions of Stackage LTS, and the one Stack looks at is determined by the *resolver* in `stack.yaml`.
 The reason for this complexity is for the goal of reproducible builds.
 You don't write the version number of the library you're using, you only write the name, and there's only one version of each library of any particular instance of Stackage LTS.
 If you'd like to use a different version, or a version not in Stackage LTS, you must also specify a version number in `stack.yaml`.
 You're essentially saying "if you have a need for this package, use this version".
 If you forget to do this, Stack will fail to build since it won't know which version to use, but it will give you a nice error message that will typically tell you what to add to the `extra-deps` section of your `stack.yaml` in order to fix it.
 In practice, most libraries you need should be in Stackage LTS so you don't have to edit `stack.yaml` too much.

-Hopefully this cleared up some lingering confusion you may have had.
+Hopefully, this cleared up some lingering confusion you may have had.
 Now that we've explained that, let's write our IRC client!

 ## How to Develop and Debug

 The nice thing about having automatic tests for all your code is that Stack makes it very simple to develop this way.
-You can add the `--file-watch` flag to your stack command, and this will cause stack to automatically rebuild your code and rerun your tests every time you change your code.
+You can add the `--file-watch` flag to your stack command, and this will cause Stack to automatically rebuild your code and rerun your tests every time you change your code.
 The full command with everything we've added is as follows:

 ```bash
 stack build --test --fast --haddock-deps --file-watch